blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_SETUP_README.txt

 args: -n PkRead

 Example 3.
-ATRT starts test $MYSQL_DIR/bin/atrt-mysql-test-run -force and sets time for execution as one hour. atrt-mysql-test-run is bash script and it points to
+ATRT starts test $MYBLOCKCHAIN_DIR/bin/atrt-myblockchain-test-run -force and sets time for execution as one hour. atrt-myblockchain-test-run is bash script and it points to
-$MYSQL_DIR/mysql-test/mysql-test-run.
-In fact this test will start mysql-test-run --force that means the execution all mysqltest testcases in mysql-test/t directory.
+$MYBLOCKCHAIN_DIR/myblockchain-test/myblockchain-test-run.
+In fact this test will start myblockchain-test-run --force that means the execution all myblockchaintest testcases in myblockchain-test/t directory.

 max-time: 3600
-cmd: atrt-mysql-test-run
+cmd: atrt-myblockchain-test-run
 args: --force

 Example 4.
-ATRT starts test $MYSQL_DIR/bin/MyTest1 -n and sets time for execution as 2 min.
+ATRT starts test $MYBLOCKCHAIN_DIR/bin/MyTest1 -n and sets time for execution as 2 min.
-Then starts $MYSQL_DIR/bin/MyTest2 for each defined mysql/api node and set timeout 3 min.
+Then starts $MYBLOCKCHAIN_DIR/bin/MyTest2 for each defined myblockchain/api node and set timeout 3 min.

 max-time: 120